Jhelisa Anderson

-Jhelisa Anderson is an American singer, songwriter and producer who has had critical and commercial success both with her own music which covers soul, jazz and music for meditation, and as a vocalist for major artists including Björk, Massive Attack and The Shamen.
+Jhelisa Anderson (born January 29, 1964) is an American singer, songwriter and producer who has had critical and commercial success both with her own music which covers soul, jazz and music for meditation, and as a vocalist for major artists including Björk, Massive Attack and the Shamen.

 Early life

-Jhelisa was born in Jackson, Mississippi, United States, and raised in Louisville, Kentucky.
+Jhelisa was born on January 29, 1964, in Jackson, Mississippi, United States, and raised in Louisville, Kentucky.
 From the age of five, Anderson sang with her mother Yvonne Anderson Levington, her sister Pamela and her father David Anderson Jr, a pianist and gospel radio DJ on WLOU radio.
 Pamela went on to sing with D*Note and Incognito and Jhelisa's cousin Carleen Anderson's parents, Vicki Anderson and Bobby Byrd, were members of James Brown's band.

 Musical career

 In 1981, she moved to Los Angeles, where she had a job as receptionist at Motown Records.
 At 19 years old she was hired as a vocal arranger by Motown group PAL whose "Talk We Don't" record was released in 1983.
-After Motown she was hired by Capitol Records/EMI where she met Jeff Buckley, who played guitar in her band and recorded on her early demos.
+After Motown, she was hired by Capitol Records/EMI where she met Jeff Buckley, who played guitar in her band and recorded on her early demos.
 The acknowledgements on Buckley's album, Grace, contains the phrase "I love you Jhelisa A".

 She moved to London in 1987.
 In 1989, she signed to One Little Indian Records as part of Soul Family Sensation, and released the critically successful album New Wave and minor hit single "I Don't Even Know If I Should Call You Baby".

-She sang backing vocals on Björk’s international hit album Debut, stating that she learned her techniques about layering vocals from Chaka Khan, who had called on her for assistance with writing and recording.
-Chaka Khan recorded Anderson's song "Death Of A Soul Diva" in 2002.
+She sang backing vocals on Björk's international hit album Debut, stating that she learned her techniques about layering vocals from Chaka Khan, who had called on her for assistance with writing and recording.
+Chaka Khan recorded Anderson's song "Death of a Soul Diva" in 2002.

-Labelmates The Shamen featured Anderson as vocalist on their 1992 album Boss Drum, which reached number three in the UK Albums Chart.
-She appeared on singles "Phorever People" and "LSI (Love Sex Intelligence)" which were top ten hits across Europe.
+Labelmates the Shamen featured Anderson as vocalist on their 1992 album Boss Drum, which reached number three on the UK Albums Chart.
+She appeared on the singles "Phorever People" and "LSI (Love Sex Intelligence)" which were top ten hits across Europe.

-In 1994, she signed to Dorado Records and released her debut solo album, Galactica Rush, which she co-produced with Lee Hamblin and which featured the New York jazz saxophonist Greg Osby and label mate Outside who produced tracks Sweet Dreams and World Keeps Turning.
+In 1994, she signed to Dorado Records and released her debut solo album, Galactica Rush, which she co-produced with Lee Hamblin and which featured the New York jazz saxophonist Greg Osby and labelmate Outside who produced the tracks "Sweet Dreams" and "World Keeps Turning".
 Blues & Soul magazine described Galactica Rush as "a class act in every sense" and gave it 9/10.
 It sold 60,000 copies, according to The Evening Standard.
-Under the alias Sinden Flowers, Jhelisa provided vocals on some albums by her Dorado label mates, including 'Babel' by D*Note and 'The Rough And The Smooth' by Outside.
+Under the alias Sinden Flowers, Jhelisa provided vocals on some albums by her Dorado labelmates, including "Babel" by D*Note and "The Rough and the Smooth" by Outside.